theMK2k/bigbox3d/README.md

 - gamename-bg1.png
 - gamename-bg2.png

-or an mp4 video file:
+or an mp4 video file as background:

 - gamename-bg.mp4